Myanmar police raid housing for striking railway workers | Law-Order

 Myanmar police raid housing for striking railway workers

-Myanmar security forces on Wednesday raided a neighbourhood in the country's largest city that houses state railway workers who have gone on strike to protest last month's military coup.
+Myanmar security forces on Wednesday raided a neighborhood in the country's largest city that houses state railway workers who have gone on strike to protest last month's military coup.

 Later Wednesday, police fired warning shots, tear gas, stun grenades and live rounds in other areas of Yangon to disperse protesters.
 In North Okkalapa, press and social media reports said at least 200 people were arrested.
 About 400 young people who were detained in mass arrests a week ago are believed to still be behind bars.